 “To know thyself is the beginning of wisdom.”— Socrates

-I’ve always considered myself to have a fairly accurate self-image, compared to most people.
-Since I was a teenager, I’ve been been studying human behavior and constantly reflecting on my actions.
+I’ve always considered myself to be highly self-aware.
+Since I was a teenager, I’ve been been studying human behavior and reflecting on my actions.

 I believed this until I did an exercise with my career coach a few years ago.
-I was assigned to collect feedback about my character and general conduct from my friends, family and co-workers.
+I collected feedback about my character and general conduct from my friends, family and co-workers.

 I later found out that there is a model in communication studies known as the Johari Window that supported this framework of identity.
 It illustrates that there are four key areas:

 - a public self that is known to ourselves and others

 - a private self known only to us

 - an unknown self that is neither open to the public nor us

 - a “blind spot”, which is what others know about us that we are not yet aware of ourselves

 The idea is to probe deeper into the many unidentified areas that lie in our interior world that involve our emotions, physical health, our mind, motivation, desires, failings and habits.